Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D. in teaching and learning

 The application process includes submission of an application form, a writing sample, two letters of recommendation, and an Iowa criminal history check request form.
 Applicants are required to submit PRAXIS Core test scores in mathematics, reading, and writing.
 Applicants must have a Praxis Core Test Designated Institution Score Report with minimum scores of 156 in reading, 162 in writing, and 150 in mathematics.
 Applicants also must provide verification that they have completed a 10-hour preadmission clinical experience in a K-12 classroom setting.

 Students should consult a College of Education advisor in their program area or contact the Office of Student Services for more information on admission criteria.

-Graduate students who apply to the Graduate College for a teacher licensure program must apply separately for admission to the Teacher Education Program.
+Graduate students who apply to the Graduate College for a teacher licensure program must apply separately for admission to the TEP.
 Priority deadlines for application to either program are October 1 or March 1 for admission to restricted course work in the following semester.
 Graduate and postbaccalaureate students may submit scores on the Graduate Record Exam (GRE) General Test instead of PRAXIS scores.
 Applicants must have a verbal reasoning and quantitative reasoning composite score of at least 300 on the revised GRE (at least 1080 on the old GRE) and an analytical writing score of at least 3.0.

 A limited number of applicants are accepted into each Teacher Education Program, so meeting the Graduate College admission requirements does not ensure admission.
 Admission decisions are based on grade-point average in the undergraduate major and other criteria relevant to teaching.
 Upon admission to the TEP, students are assigned an education advisor.